jesuslg123/simon-io-ha/README.md

 A custom Home Assistant integration for Simon Series 270 smart home devices including smart blinds, lights, and switches.

+## ⚠️ Important: Client Credentials Required

+**This integration requires you to obtain your own Simon iO API credentials.** The integration author does not provide client IDs or secrets.

+This integration is built using the [aiosimon-io](https://github.com/datakatalyst/aiosimon-io) Python library and provides a Home Assistant interface for Simon's cloud-based API.

 ## Features

 - **Smart Blinds/Shutters**: Control position, open/close, and stop operations